-With partners, enabling a half billion dollars in savings per year in four countries
+Public health programs save half a billion dollars per year in four countries

-I-MAK has worked alongside five patient advocacy organizations since 2014 to reduce drug prices in Argentina, Brazil, Thailand, and Ukraine.* Legal interventions on seven HIV drugs in these four countries has so far enabled price reductions that have resulted in actual annualized savings of US$549 million per year.
+I-MAK worked alongside five patient advocacy organizations to reduce drug prices in Argentina, Brazil, Thailand, and Ukraine.* Patent challenges, drug pricing negotiations, and policy dialogues between the public and private sectors on 15 HIV drugs in these four countries have contributed to price reductions in four countries, which are saving health programs an estimated $472 million each year.